Version 0.60.0

 name string The name of the open parameter that will be visible from the outside.
 It should describe the parameter briefly.

 Some features of an open parameter may depend on the values of other open parameters.
-This can simply be modeled by defining the attributes of the open parameter in dependence of the values of other open parameters that were declared earlier.
-The following example makes the default value and the optional attribute min of open parameter myopenint2 depending on open parameter myopenint1:
+This can be modeled by defining the attributes of the open parameter in dependence on the values of other open parameters declared earlier.
+The following example makes the default value and the optional attribute min of open parameter myopenint2 dependent on open parameter myopenint1:

 Example